AutoCookies/AutoCookies/README.md

 ## 🚀 About Me

-🎓 A passionate **student & builder** who loves creating products, breaking limits, and re-imagining solutions.
+🎓 A passionate **Software builder** who loves creating products, breaking limits, and re-imagining solutions.
 🌱 Curious about **AI, System Design, and Product Development**.
 💡 Motto: *"Be a creator, not just a user."*